U.S.–Afghanistan Strategic Partnership Agreement: Finalization of draft SADCA

-The draft of the agreement was finalized early on November 19, 2013, after Obama wrote Karzai a letter assuring him that U.S. forces will continue to respect the "sanctity and dignity of the Afghan people."
-The agreement must as of November 21, 2013 be ratified by an Afghan grand council of elders and by ratified by the parliaments of Afghanistan and the United States.
-The agreement, according to the draft wording, takes effect January 1, 2015 and then "it shall remain in force until the end of 2024 and beyond" unless terminated with two years' advance notice.
+The draft of the agreement was finalized early on 19 November 2013, after Obama wrote Karzai a letter assuring him that U.S. forces will continue to respect the "sanctity and dignity of the Afghan people."
+The agreement must as of 21 November 2013 be ratified by an Afghan grand council of elders and by ratified by the parliaments of Afghanistan and the United States.
+The agreement, according to the draft wording, takes effect 1 January 2015 and then "it shall remain in force until the end of 2024 and beyond" unless terminated with two years' advance notice.
 Afghan President Karzai said that the agreement would not be signed until after 2014 elections in Afghanistan, but U.S. officials have said unequivocally that the agreement must be signed by the end of the year 2013, if not sooner, to allow the Pentagon to prepare for its role after the American combat mission ends.
-White House Press secretary Jay Carney said the agreement under consideration by the loya jirga is the Obama administration's "final offer."
+White House Press Secretary Jay Carney said the agreement under consideration by the loya jirga is the Obama administration's "final offer."
 If not enacted by the end of the year, Carney said, it "would be impossible for the United States and our allies to plan for a presence post-2014."
-Karzai, who earlier stated he would sign what he had agreed to sign, stated later, after the announcement of the Bilatereal Security Agreement (BSA) draft text that, he wouldn't sign it until 2014, after a presidential election to choose his successor, but before he leaves office.
+Karzai, who earlier stated he would sign what he had agreed to sign, stated later, after the announcement of the Bilatereal Security Agreement (BSA) draft text that, he would not sign it until 2014, after a presidential election to choose his successor, but before he leaves office.
 Aimal Faizi, a spokesman for Karzai, stated that Karzai wanted to wait until after the election in April 2014 to test further conditions: whether American forces would stop raids on Afghan homes, whether the Obama Administration will help stabilize security in Afghanistan, help promote peace talks and not interfere in the election.
 Officials of the Obama Administration consider the signing date to be nonnegotiable, citing the need for at least a year to plan future deployments and to allow coalition partners, including Germany and Italy, to plan for a residual troop presence that they have offered.